Arthur-Milchior/anki-enhance-main-window/counts.md

 The set of nids from this deck

 ### marked
-the set of nids of marked notes in this deck
+The set of nids of marked notes in this deck

 # Texts
 Here, we have columns content which is more than just text